First Meeting Checklist for Mentors

 • Encourage your mentee to schedule your next catch up

-If your mentee hasn't tried to schedule your next meeting after a few days, they might be feeling a bit shy - reach out!
+If your mentee hasn't tried to schedule your next meeting after a few days, they might be feeling a bit shy - reach out and ask them to do so!

 Was this article helpful?